 Deck with Oversized Privacy Screen On Bluewater Beach

-This deck needed an oversized privacy screen to block the view of a half built cottage near Wasaga Beach Ontario.
-It takes a bit of work and forethought to anchor a big sail like that in a deck without it working loose over time, or overstressing the deck.
+It takes a bit of work and forethought to anchor a giant sail like privacy screen in a deck without it working loose over time.
 We will release a DIY version of this project soon– leave a note if you would like to see that.
-We want to give you some details for deck and ground mounting.
+We want to give you some details on deck and ground mounting.

-Building an 8′ privacy fence is much like building a 6′ fence, however you need more post, and closer together.
+Building an 8′ privacy screen is much like building a 6′ fence, however, you need more post, and closer together.
 If the site is exposed to open wind, it should be tightened up even more.
 The key is anchoring it into the deck and giving it leveraged support from anywhere you can.
-It can be footings in the ground, or anchored to the beams supporting the deck.
+Large privacy screens can use footings in the ground or be anchored to the beams supporting the deck.
 You will need to consult with an expert to create these details in a safe way.

 This large curved red cedar waterfront deck features a shower, gated dining room (for windy days) and cascading steps as well.
 This deck is roughly 1200 square feet and located on Bluewater Beach near Wasaga Beach.